 Has India killed a Sikh activist in Canada?

+Has India killed the Sikh activist Hardeep Singh Nijjar in Canada?

 Prime Minister Justin Trudeau accuses New Delhi of triggering tension between the two countries.

-The killing of a Sikh activist in British Colombia has opened up a diplomatic rift between India and Canada.
+The killing of Sikh activist Hardeep Singh Nijjar in British Colombia has opened up a diplomatic rift between India and Canada.

 Canadian Prime Minister Justin Trudeau says India may have been involved – a charge New Delhi is calling “absurd”.